CAPE COD REVIEW

 THE MASTHEAD

 JOHN BONANNI is CCPR's editor-in-chief and lives on Cape Cod.
-He is the recipient of grants from the Arts Foundation of Cape Cod and the Massachusetts Cultural Council in Brewster, as well as a scholarship from the Fine Arts Work Center in Provincetown and a residency from AS220 in Providence, RI.
-His work has appeared in Foglifter, Gulf Coast, the Seattle Review, Verse Daily, and Prairie Schooner, among others.
+A Pushcart, Best of the Net, and Best New Poets nominee, he is the recipient of an artist grant from the Arts Foundation of Cape Cod and the NEA, as well as a scholarship from the Fine Arts Work Center in Provincetown.
+His poems have appeared in Foglifter, Gulf Coast, Michigan Quarterly Review, Black Warrior Review, and Prairie Schooner, and his critical prose has appeared in Kenyon Review, DIAGRAM, Tupelo Quarterly, and Denver Quarterly.
+His manuscripts have been finalists for first book prizes from Anhinga Press, University of Pittsburgh Press, and Wesleyan University Press.
 More at johnbonanni.com

 ML WOLTERS supports CCPR with layout and design.
 She is an alumna of Wheaton College, MA, where she studied creative writing and history; she is a recipient of the college's Helen Meyers Tate Memorial Prize for Original Verse.
 She works as a communications manager for an environmental nonprofit and edits for a New York Times bestselling author in Boston.